Extreme bush pilot

 After shaming his family in the early 1960’s by failing the entrance exams to one of France’s top universities, the École Normale Supérieure, Dominique Prinet became depressed.
 “It was either jump off a bridge or renounce the world as I knew it,” he writes in his memoir Flying to Extremes: Memories of a Northern Bush Pilot (Hancock House $24.95).

-“I decided to retire from civilization and hide in the deep forests of British Columbia,” and become a logger.
+“I decided to retire from civilization and hide in the deep forests of British Columbia,” he adds, where he intended to become a logger.

 He never did take up the logging trade.
 Rather, in 1965 he capitalized on his flying experience in France and found a job as a pilot and flight instructor in B.C.
 Not long afterwards, Prinet was offered a job in the Northwest Territories flying for Yellowknife-based Gateway Aviation.
 He fell in love with the challenge of flying bush planes in the Arctic.